xuezhaojun/dashboard/README.md

 ## Next Steps

-1. Implement the Go backend with real API endpoints
-2. Connect the frontend to the backend
-3. Implement real-time updates using SSE
+1. Fully implement real-time updates using SSE with actual Kubernetes informers in the backend.
+2. Implement robust TokenReview authentication in the backend.
+3. Enhance error handling and user feedback in both frontend and backend.
-4. Create a Helm chart for deployment
+4. Create a Helm chart for deployment.
-5. Add unit and integration tests
+5. Add comprehensive unit and integration tests for both frontend and backend.
+6. Improve UI/UX, potentially adding more visualizations or actions.